 Customers find that processes using a lot of energy can simply be shifted by a few hours.

 Once you receive notification of an event, you can begin reducing energy use or shutting off equipment.
-By the time the event starts two hours later, facilities should have reduced their energy use to their nominated amount.
+By the time the event starts four hours later, facilities should have reduced their energy use to their nominated amount.
 Facilities are expected to maintain the load reduction for the duration of the event.